-The CCP is designed specifically for teachers.
+The CCP® is designed specifically for early childhood educators and teachers.
 It is especially valuable for teachers who have not completed a college degree or whose degree is in another field.

 - High school diploma or the equivalent

 - 18 years of age or older

 - 720 hours of child care experience serving children between birth and 6 years of age within the last 5 years in a licensed center-based early childhood program